MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/creating-profiles.md

 - run arbitrary commands
 - and change preference settings

-Putting these settings in your profile ensures they are available whenever you start PowerShell on your system.
+Putting these settings in your profile ensures that they're available whenever you start PowerShell on your system.

+> [!NOTE]
+> To run scripts in Windows, the PowerShell execution policy needs to be set to `RemoteSigned` at a
+> minimum.
+Execution policies don't apply to macOS and Linux.
+For more information, see
+> [about_Execution_Policy][1].

 ## The $PROFILE variable